arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 Missing values were deemed "Missing At Random" and imputed, as described in the supplement (@d4a_appendix).
 We estimated the adjusted odds ratios (aOR) of IgG positivity in the student subgroup using multivariable logistic regression implemented with the mice and finalfit packages @harrisonFinalfitQuicklyCreate2021 @vanbuurenMiceMultivariateImputation2011, two-sided Chi-squared tests for raw odds ratios (OR), and Welch Two Sample t-test for continuous distributions, and present 95% confidence intervals.
-We considered the following variables _a priori_ to be potential risk factors as they increase contact with individuals outside of a participants' household @huangEstimationSecondaryAttack2020 @chengContactTracingAssessment2020 @leclercWhatSettingsHave2020 @brooks-pollockPopulationAttributableFraction2020: close proximity (6 feet or less) to an individual who tested positive for SARS-CoV-2; close proximity to an individual showing key COVID-19 symptoms (fever, cough, shortness of breath); attendance at a small gathering (20-50 people) in the past 3 months; attendance at a medium gathering (51-1000 people) in the past 3 months; lives in University housing; ate in a restaurant in the past 7 days; ate in a dining hall in the past 7 days; only ate in their room/apartment in the past 7 days; travelled in the 3 months prior to returning to campus; and travelled since returning to campus for the Fall term.
+We considered the following variables _a priori_ to be potential risk factors as they increase contact with individuals outside of a participants' household @huangEstimationSecondaryAttack2020 @chengContactTracingAssessment2020 @leclercWhatSettingsHave2020 @brooks-pollockPopulationAttributableFraction2020: close proximity (6 feet or less) to an individual who tested positive for SARS-CoV-2; close proximity to an individual showing key COVID-19 symptoms (fever, cough, shortness of breath); attendance at a small gathering (20-50 people) in the past 3 months; attendance at a medium gathering (51-1000 people) in the past 3 months; lives in University housing; ate in a restaurant in the past 7 days; ate in a dining hall in the past 7 days; only ate in their room/apartment in the past 7 days; traveled in the 3 months prior to returning to campus; and traveled since returning to campus for the Fall term.

 We estimated the aOR of IgG positivity at either time point in the returning community subgroup, with the following risk factors determined _a priori_ to the study's inception: being a PSU employee; and the amount of contact with PSU students when "Stay at home" orders are not in place (self-reported on a scale of 1-10).
 BIC and AIC were used to evaluate the contribution of the variables to the model.